 The Fluxys TENP GmbH transmission system comprises the TENP system.
-This system is part of the NCG market area.
-With its overall length of approx. 2x500 km, the TENP pipeline (see Figure 3) connects the markets in Northwest and Southern Europe.
+This system is part of the German market area THE.
+With its overall length of approx. 2 x 500 km, the TENP pipeline (see Figure 3) connects the markets in Northwest and Southern Europe.
 The pipeline runs from Bocholtz on the German/Dutch border and Eynatten, on the German/Belgian border, through the three German federal states of North Rhine-Westphalia, Rhineland-Palatinate and Baden-Wuerttemberg, until it finally ends at the German/Swiss border and merges into the Transitgas pipeline.
 The natural gas flows this distance with the aid of four compressor stations.
 The compressor stations compensate for the pressure loss within the pipeline, which is unavoidable as a result of transport.
 The stations allow high volumes of gas to be transported through the pipeline for the German market and also to cover the supply to Switzerland and Italy.

-The system creates a direct link between the Dutch, Belgian, German and Swiss markets.
+The system creates a link between the Dutch, Belgian, German, Swiss, Frech and Italian markets.